SquareBracketAssociates/booklet-CountryTutorial/Chapters/Country/CountriesExamples.md

 	^ BorderedMorph new asForm
 ```

-Once this done we can know define the method `onCountrySelected:`
+Once this is done, we can now define the method `onCountrySelected:`
 that will display the country code and the flag.
 We concatenate some spaces in front of the country code so that it looks better on the screen.